Keilo75/wikiguesser/README.md

 # wikiguesser

 A discord bot which lets you guess the title of wikipedia articles.
-TODO: Create link
+It can be accessed using the [invitation link](https://discord.com/oauth2/authorize?client_id=858792027235024896).

 ![Example Image of Bot](./src/assets/example.png)